 When it comes to the subject of camber bolts and UCAs, the magic number to reference seems to be TWO – as in 2” of suspension lift.
 That said – with any lift under 2 inches you should be fine with just camber bolts if your truck already has them.
 If your truck doesn’t, do yourself (and your tires) a favor and buy camber bolts when you install your lift.
 Even if you’re not lifting that high, you’re still altering the suspension of your truck and without camber bolts, you won’t have the ability to correct your camber and caster.

 Keep in mind that the closer you get to the magic 2-inch mark, the higher the chances are that you’ll need to adjust your caster/camber.
-But even if you’re just doing a 1/2″ lift, I still strongly recommend installing camber bolts so that your alignment can be done properly.
-As far as UCAs go, for a mild lift below 2-inches you should be good to go without UCAs.
-All you need to do after installing a mild lift is a proper alignment.
+But even if you’re just doing a 1/2″ lift, I still strongly recommend installing camber bolts so that some alignment can be done; without camber bolts the only thing you can get adjusted is front toe.
+As far as UCAs go, for a mild lift below 2-inches, you should be good to go without UCAs; at minimum all you need to do after installing a mild lift is to get a proper alignment done to correct camber/caster/toe (assuming you installed camber bolts, of course).

 However, if you’ve crossed the 2″ line, then swapping to aftermarket UCAs is not only recommended but possibly mandatory for 2”-up lifts, mainly to give you some adjustments for caster and camber but to also help eliminate Coil Bucket Contact.